dylanawhite92/pern-todo/README.md

 # pern-todo

-To Do list using the PERN stack (Postgres, Express, React, Node.
+To Do list using the PERN stack (Postgres, Express, React, Node) and a simple RESTful API that interacts with our back-end.

+Routes tested using Postman.